 The first to speak of an “epidemic” was Australian scientist Ian Morgan, who published a study in The Lancet in 2012, in which he estimated the prevalence of myopia among Asian youth to be nearly 90%.
 In Japan, China and South Korea, nine out of ten students wear glasses.

-Since then, the proportion has not decreased; on the contrary, as the World Health Organization (WHO) noted in its first global vision report on 8 October.
+Since then, the proportion has not decreased; on the contrary, as the World Health Organization noted in its first global vision report on 8 October.
 More than 2.2 billion people worldwide are now visually impaired or blind.
 Developing countries, where health care is less good, are particularly affected.
-But the rich countries must not be ovelooked: refraction problems (myopia, hypermetropia, presbyopia and astigmatism) are on the increase.
+But the rich countries must not be overlooked: refraction problems like myopia, hypermetropia, presbyopia, and astigmatism are on the increase.